dillon-mce/dillon-mce.github.io/_pages/cv.md

 {: .text-right}

 ## Projects
+### StudySwipe
+[StudySwipe](https://apps.apple.com/us/app/studyswipe/id1470980976) is a flash-card style app that [Ben Hakes](https://twitter.com/benhakes) and I built as a part of Lambda's 2019 Summer Hackathon.
+We wanted an app that would help us prepare for technical interviews, which we were both in the middle of going through at the time.
+We built the bulk of the functionality in the 48 hour period of the hackathon and we ended up winning "Best Native App".
+We have since continued to work on it in our spare time and recently released it on the App Store.
+It currently contains about 150 questions that are relevant for iOS Development-related technical interviews, but we hope to expand to other subjects soon.

+**Primary Frameworks**
+CoreAnimation, CoreData, Programmatic UI, Down (for markdown rendering), Vapor (soon)
+{% include gallery id="gallery_3" %}

 ### Sleepsta
 ![image-left](/assets/images/cv/sleepsta-icon.png){: .align-left}
 [Sleepsta](https://sleepsta.netlify.com/) is a sleep tracking/alarm app.
 The iOS app tracks your motion throughout the night to calculate a sleep quality and lets you view your daily stats on a graph.
 I built it as my capstone project at Lambda School, over the course of five weeks.
 I was the only iOS dev on a team with 5 web devs.
 You can test out the beta on [TestFlight](https://testflight.apple.com/join/miVTYutN), see [the code on GitHub](https://github.com/labs11-sleep-track/labs11-sleepTrack-iOS), or [read the blog posts I wrote about the experience](https://dillon-mce.com/tags/#labs).